HOW WE HAVE “STOLEN” €2.300.000.000 FROM CANNES LIONS?

 The story started when Quynh had to run around asking to share a Cannes Lions Live account with an HR lady at the agency where she was soon to be a Junior Copywriter.
-Then we jumped on many calls in order for us to view and discuss all shortlisted and winning cases that made it to the festival this year.
+Then we jumped on many calls in order for us to view and discuss all shortlisted and winning cases that made it to the festival in 2021.

 This was unnecessarily a lot of effort, and it bugged us to think about how many cash-strapped and hungry creatives out there are going through the same hardship.

 So we ended up compiling all Lions-winning cases in a Google Document that was shared across our home country, Vietnam, and it spread like wildfire.
 And we went bolder: constructing a global and permanent website, LoveTheWorkMore.com, that saw more than 80,000 visitors in 150 countries in the first 3 days.
 The name is a dig at Cannes Lions which owns the URL LoveTheWork.com.

 ✓ 350,000+ unique visitors from 150+ countries until now.

 ✓ €2.3 billions saved on subscriptions.